pascaldekloe/colfer/README.md

 	Report bugs at <https://github.com/pascaldekloe/colfer/issues>.

 	Text validation is not part of the marshalling and unmarshalling process.
-C, Dart and Go just pass any malformed UTF-8 characters.
-	Java and JavaScript replace unmappable content with the '?' character (ASCII 63).
+C, Dart and Go just pass any malformed UTF-8 characters while Java and JavaScript replace unmappable content with the '?' character (ASCII 63).

 SEE ALSO
 	protoc(1), flatc(1)